Will more NFL players wear 'guardian caps' in games? – DW – 09/12/2024

 "For some reason, it was discouraging my aggression, I think, when I had the guardian on."

-The NFL is keen to be shown to be trying to make a difference with regards to head injuries.
+The NFL wants to be seen as trying to make a difference with regards to head injuries.
 Flag football, a version of the sport which is non-contact, will appear at the 2028 LA Olympics.

 As far back as 2013, the league reached a $765 million settlement with thousands of retired full-contact players and the families of those who died over concussion-related brain injuries.
 But earlier this year the Washington Post reported that the NFL was finding loopholes to avoid always paying out.
 The league's attorney rejected the findings.